“Be quiet, I’m reading.”

-Foreboding crested down his spine, seared the tip of his tail.
+Foreboding crested down his spine and seared the tip of his tail.

-Hermes dove in his hair, peeking out between two follicles.
+Hermes dove in his hair.
 “What is that?”

-It was as tall as a werewolf in canine form with a curved spine, most of its weight supported on its knuckles like a primate.
-No neck to speak of, its shoulders too broad for its short legs.
 No eyes.
 No ears.
-No genitals.
-Splotchy russet and terra cotta skin had overgrown its entire body, like it was constantly exposed to the harsh elements.
+The monster stood as tall as a werewolf in canine form with a curved spine, most of its weight supported on its knuckles like a primate, and its shoulders seemed too broad for its short legs.
+No exposed genitals.
+Splotchy russet and terra cotta skin covered its entire body like a flesh suit.

-Its lips quivered, saliva gathering around the torn corners, drawing Luca’s attention to its teeth.
-Severely crooked, all of them of varying colors and shapes.
-They didn’t belong, like they’d been collected from a wide range of animals and hammered into its gums like makeshift dentures.
+The monster’s lips quivered and flashed severely crooked teeth, all of them of varying colors and shapes.
+They didn’t belong, like the monster collected scraps from a wide range of animals and hammered them into its gums like makeshift dentures.

 The beast shattered the quiet with a bellow that was halfway between a screech and howl, and Luca’s insides twisted, contracted with a deep, most unfamiliar urge to show deference.
 Any other time, he might have discarded his instincts, challenged the creature’s show of dominance.
 Right now, with mercenaries approaching from every direction, he couldn’t afford pride.
 He ducked in submission.

-Luca sank lower and laid back his ears as he sniffed, trying to understand why the creature carried no scent.
+Luca sank lower and laid back his ears.
+He sniffed, tried to understand why the creature carried no scent.
 All he could smell was the surrounding forest and the approaching humans.
 If he didn’t know any better, he’d swear the skin beast before him was a figment of his imagination.

-Again, despite the show of submission, the creature was unmoved.
+Again, despite the show of submission, the creature remained unmoved.

 “Where did it go?
 Is it gone for good?”

-Hermes lunged and grappled his eyelash, swinging back and forth like a buzzing alarm clock.
+Hermes grappled his eyelash, swung back and forth like an alarm clock.
 “Don’t give in, Luca.
 Not now.
 We can’t do this right now.”

-Luca lowered his snout, as he tried to block out the ringing in his mind.
-His temperature spiked to a boil, tongue rolling out of his mouth as he panted.
+Luca tried to block out the ringing in his mind.
+His temperature spiked to a boil, and his tongue rolled out of his mouth.
+Shut the fuck up, demon.

 Hermes dug his claws into his forehead.
 “Don’t give in.”

-But he didn’t have a choice.
-A wolf shifter controlled its changes, but no werewolf had total control.
-And still, despite never having complete control over his transformations, this one felt wrong.
+I don’t have a choice.
+A wolf shifter controlled its changes, but no werewolf maintained total control.
+Still, despite never attaining complete control over his transformations, this one felt wrong.
 Forced.
 Unnatural.

-The world reeled as he tried to focus on the tiny demon, smells and sounds skewed as his mind adjusted to the confines of a man’s psyche.
-His muscles spasmed, arms and legs trembling as his nervous system fired signals to parts of his brain he wasn’t accustomed to using.
+Smells and sounds skewed, the world reeled.
+Luca tried to focus on the tiny demon.
+His mind slowly adjusted to the confines of a man’s psyche.
+His muscles spasmed, and his arms and legs trembled as his nervous system fired signals to parts of his brain he wasn’t accustomed to using.